Australia's Treasury Wine begins second U.S. tilt with Diageo buy-up

-SYDNEY Australia's Treasury Wine Estates (TWE.AX), the world's top standalone winemaker, will buy most of Diageo Plc's (DGE.L) U.S. and British wine unit for $552 million, making a second tilt at the U.S. market after its disastrous retreat two years ago.
+SYDNEY Australia's Treasury Wine Estates (TWE.AX), the world's top standalone winemaker, will buy most of Diageo Plc's (DGE.L) U.S. and British wine unit for $552 million (361 million pounds), making a second tilt at the U.S. market after its disastrous retreat two years ago.

 The deal is the brainchild of CEO Michael Clarke, brought in last year to rethink the Penfolds maker's global expansion following its earlier failure to penetrate the United States, when it was forced to destroy thousands of cases of low-end wine and book A$280 million ($202 million) in writedowns.